fabremx/react-refactoring-kata/README.md

 - A picture
 - The product name
-- The price for one product
+- The quantity
-- the quantity
+- The total price
-- the total price
+- A button to delete the product

 ```
 An common product is displayed without specific rules